Russian missile strike hits crowded shopping mall in Ukraine

 "Everything is now destroyed," said resident Valentina Vitkovska, in tears as she spoke about the blast.
 "We are the only people left living in this part of the building.
 There is no power.
 I can't even call to tell others what had happened to us."

-In Brussels, NATO Secretary-General Jens Stoltenberg announced plans to greatly expand the alliance's rapid-reaction forces as part of its response to an "era of strategic competition."
-The NATO response force currently has about 40,000 soldiers.
-NATO will agree to deliver further military support to Ukraine — including secure communication and anti-drone systems — when its leaders convene in Spain for a summit later this week, Stoltenberg said.

-Britain's defense ministry said Russia is likely to rely increasingly on reserve forces in the coming weeks.
-Analysts have said a call-up of reservists by Russia could vastly alter the balance in the war but could also come with negative political consequences for President Vladimir Putin's government.

 Karmanau reported from Lviv, Ukraine.
-Oleksandr Stashevskyi in Kyiv, Ukraine, and Francesca Ebel in Kremenchuk, Ukraine, contributed to this report.
+Oleksandr Stashevskyi in Kyiv, Ukraine, contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine